Richard Federico: Federal judicial service

 On July 27, 2023, President Joe Biden nominated Federico to serve as a United States circuit judge of the United States Court of Appeals for the Tenth Circuit.
 President Biden nominated Federico to the seat vacated by Judge Mary Beck Briscoe, who assumed senior status on March 15, 2021.
 On September 6, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
-During his confirmation hearing, he received push back from Republican Senators Josh Hawley and Marsha Blackburn over a client who he had represented as a public defender in 2018.
+During his confirmation hearing, he received push back from Republican Senators Josh Hawley and Marsha Blackburn over a client whom he had represented as a public defender in 2018.
 The client pled guilty to distributing child pornography and Federico made a sentencing recommendation that was below the federal sentencing guidelines for the charge.
-In response, Federico pointed out that as a public defender, it was his "professional responsibility to vigorously defend his client", who he did not choose to represent.
+In response, Federico pointed out that as a public defender, it was his "professional responsibility to vigorously defend his client", whom he did not choose to represent.
 On September 28, 2023, his nomination was reported out of committee by a 13–8 vote.
 On December 7, 2023, the United States Senate invoked cloture on his nomination by a 63–32 vote.
 On December 11, 2023, his nomination was confirmed by a 61–29 vote.
 He received his judicial commission on December 13, 2023.